-If your child is diagnosed with a heart defect before birth, we will work with our maternal-fetal experts to plan for your baby’s delivery and begin providing appropriate care as soon as your child is born.
+If your child is diagnosed with a heart defect before birth, our fetal cardiology and maternal-fetal experts work with you to plan for your baby’s delivery and begin providing appropriate care as soon as your child is born.

 Evaluation for Potential Heart Problems

-If your child has concerning symptoms, such as chest pain, or findings such as a heart murmur, high blood pressure, or elevated cholesterol, we offer thorough examination and testing to determine whether your child has a heart problem.
+If your child has concerning symptoms like chest pain or fainting, or findings such as a heart murmur, high blood pressure, or elevated cholesterol, we conduct thorough examinations and testing to determine whether your child has a heart problem.

 Care for a Wide Range of Heart Conditions

-Our skilled pediatric cardiologists provide expert care for complex heart conditions such as major structural abnormalities, arrhythmias, or cardiomyopathy.
-For diseases or conditions that can affect the heart, such as Marfan syndrome, we provide ongoing monitoring and management of your child’s heart health.
+Our skilled pediatric cardiologists deliver expert care for complex heart conditions such as structural abnormalities, arrhythmias, and cardiomyopathy.
+For genetic diseases or conditions that can put your child at risk of aneurysm, such as Marfan syndrome, or sudden cardiac death, we provide ongoing monitoring and management of your child’s heart health.

 Advanced Devices and Procedures

-If your child needs care from experts outside of pediatric cardiology, we coordinate your child’s care with Duke pediatric specialists in neurology, gastroenterology, genetics, physical and occupational therapy, behavioral health, and other areas so your child achieves and maintains the highest quality of life possible.
+If your child needs care from experts outside of pediatric cardiology, we collaborate with Duke pediatric specialists in neurology, gastroenterology, genetics, physical and occupational therapy, behavioral health, and other areas so your child achieves and maintains the highest quality of life possible.